xemasiv/fugitive/README.md

 Holy figgetty fudge!!
 Turns out Bob just lives in the same city as Alice and Bob just loaded `cat.jpg` from her within `50ms`!
 Much much faster compared to the `150ms` it took for Alice to fetch it from our CDN!

+And hory forging sh8 m8 Bob just sent his brother Charlie downstairs a link to this `cat.jpg` pic, and since they're on the same network, Charlie just loaded it within a mind-blowing jaw-dropping eye-staggering `20ms`.

 The end!

 ## Glossary / Terms